luau-lang/rfcs/docs/syntax-if-statements-initializers.md

 end
 ```

 While Luau is a verbose language that uses keywords for the majority of its syntax, another approach is using semicolons as a separator.
 This can work well because statements can use semicolons as a separator, which will retain consistency with the language.
+The same can be said for the comma, which would be consistent with for loop syntax.

 ```lua
 if local a, b = foo(); b > a then